imccart/empirical_methods/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'last updated July 2020'
+  label = 'last updated August 2020'
 +++

-**Helping researchers navigate common methods and identification strategies in applied empirical microeconomics**
+**Helping researchers navigate the world of identification and causal inference in applied empirical microeconomics**

 ---